 RELATED: Does liposuction cause loose and flabby skin?

 Patients will want to maintain their body weight after surgery because it is commonly accepted that patients who undergo significant fluctuations in weight often as a result of yo-yo dieting could develop adverse results.
-However, by far the most important reason for patients to be at or near their ideal body weight is because of the higher risks associated with both anaesthesia and surgery in those who are significantly overweight.
-Patients who are within the ideal BMI range will have fewer risks and a better safety profile and subsequently may get a better result.
-At Centre for Surgery, patient safety lies at the very heart of everything we do.
+However, by far, the most important reason for patients to be at or near their ideal body weight is because of the higher risks associated with both anaesthesia and surgery in those who are significantly overweight.
+Patients within the ideal BMI range will have fewer risks and a better safety profile and subsequently may get a better result.
+At Centre for Surgery, patient safety lies at the heart of everything we do.

 Body mass index is a guide to determine how much body fat a person has on their body.
-BMI is derived from both height and weight which then can be used to give a rough guide of your ideal body weight.
+BMI is derived from both height and weight, which then can be used to give a rough guide of your ideal body weight.

 The NHS has determined that a healthy body mass index lies between the range of 18.5 and 25.
 If you would like to find out your body mass index, please use the BMI calculator below for an accurate measurement.

-What is the ideal BMI for Surgery?
+What is the ideal BMI for Cosmetic Surgery?

 BMI Surgical Exemptions

 It is our philosophy at Centre for Surgery to always strive for the very best outcomes for all our patients.
 Our surgeons will never agree to undertake a procedure if it is potentially unsafe or could be harmful to your health.
-Having cosmetic surgery is all about helping you feel the best you can through an improvement in your appearance.
+Having cosmetic surgery is about helping you feel the best you can by improving your physical appearance.
 We, therefore, want you to be optimally prepared before surgery to help you achieve your goals.